![]() |

 Carolina History

-One of the more interesting links, and a concept that was new to me, is the page at http://fs2000aircraft.tripod.com/fs2000/id4.html.
-Gerry R. Rivera of Orlando, FL has created Bevo's Buecker as a downloadable "kit" to allow the Buecker to be "flown" while running Microsoft Flight Simulator 2000 or 2002.
+One of the more interesting links, and a concept that was new to me, is Gerry R. Rivera of Orlando, FL creation of Bevo's Buecker as a downloadable "kit" to allow the Buecker to be "flown" while running Microsoft Flight Simulator 2000 or 2002.
+Mark Fisher surprised me as well on his www.x-plane.org page with a Flight Simulator "Object" that adds another unexpected, but to me, very familiar, dimension.